 - Improves response time by using asynchronous processing during checkout and cart operations

 Furthermore, Magento also makes extensive use of caching of page content and static assets on the server to reduce the response time which is another key to delivering fast page loads.
+You can also hire Magento Developers to do the job for you.

 4. Purchasing workflow